Sadomasochism: Role in BDSM

-Other
+Sadomasochism is a subset of BDSM, a variety of erotic practices including bondage, discipline, dominance, and submission.
+Sadomasochism is not diagnosed as a paraphilia unless such practices lead to clinically significant distress or impairment for the individual.
+Sadomasochism performed within the context of mutual and informed consent is distinguished from non-consensual acts of sexual violence or aggression.
+Individuals may identify as and partake in the sadistic, masochistic, or "switch" (performing both or changing) role.

+The regulation of sexual activity through criminal law is often ad hoc and inconsistent, focusing primarily on non-consensual acts while also criminalizing some consensual behaviors without a coherent legal rationale.

-A table in Larry Townsend's The Leatherman's Handbook II (the 1983 second edition; the 1972 first edition did not include this list) which is generally considered authoritative states that a black handkerchief is a symbol for sadomasochism in the handkerchief code, which is employed usually among gay male casual-sex seekers or BDSM practitioners in the United States, Canada, Australia and Europe.
-Wearing the handkerchief on the left indicates the top, dominant, or active partner; right the bottom, submissive, or passive partner.
-However, negotiation with a prospective partner remains important because, as Townsend noted, people may wear hankies of any color "only because the idea of the hankie turns them on" or "may not even know what it means".
+Larry Townsend's 1983 edition of The Leatherman's Handbook II states that a black handkerchief is a symbol for sadomasochism in the handkerchief code, a code employed usually among gay male casual-sex seekers or BDSM practitioners in the United States, Canada, Australia, and Europe.
+Wearing the handkerchief on the left indicates the top, dominant, or active partner; right indicates the bottom, submissive, or passive partner.
+Negotiation with a prospective partner remains important as people may wear hankies of any color "only because the idea of the hankie turns them on" or they "may not even know what it means".